Philosophy, Computing, and Artificial Intelligence

 Cheese is food.

 In the first step of the observation-thought-decision-action cycle in the logic programming/agent model, the fox gets beliefs about itself and its environment.
-It has the observation We assume that observations are a way of forming beliefs and that it is possible to observe pretty much any positive feature of the world.
+It has the observation We assume that observations are a way of forming beliefs and that agents can observe positive features of the world.

 I am hungry